tommiseppanen/BigT/readme.md

-# BigT (Basic Internalization/Globalization Translations)
+# BigT
-BigT is an easy to use localization library inpired by QT's tr() translation function.
+BigT (Basic internalization/globalization Translations) is an easy to use localization library inpired by QT's tr() translation function.

 Translations are stored in a CSV file.